 Let's talk about one more herb.

-I think that at this point, it’s safe to say that most herbal supplements you see in the drug store should be avoided.
-There’s no quality control to make sure that what you’re buying is what you’re getting.
-Even if you get what you think you’re getting, you’re probably not getting anything that will do anything.
-If that isn’t a good enough reason to steer clear, I don’t know what is.
+At this point, it's safe to say that most herbal supplements you see in the drugstore should be avoided.
+There's no quality control to ensure that what you're buying is what you're getting.
+Even if you get what you think you're getting, you're probably not getting anything that will do anything.